theQRL/hyperion/docs/abi-spec.rst

 allowed.

 Usually, ABI decoders are written in a straightforward way by just following offset pointers, but some decoders might enforce strict mode.
-The Solidity ABI decoder currently does not enforce strict mode, but the encoder always creates data in strict mode.
+The Hyperion ABI decoder currently does not enforce strict mode, but the encoder always creates data in strict mode.

 Non-standard Packed Mode
 ========================

-Through ``abi.encodePacked()``, Solidity supports a non-standard packed mode where:
+Through ``abi.encodePacked()``, Hyperion supports a non-standard packed mode where:

 - types shorter than 32 bytes are concatenated directly, without padding or sign extension
 - dynamic types are encoded in-place and without the length.